HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 A common accessibility anti pattern persists when developers add redundant ARIA attributes.
 For example, adding `role="navigation"` to a `<nav>` element.
 The `<nav>` element inherently carries the navigation role, so this duplication adds clutter to the code without benefit and may confuse assistive technology. <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Techniques/html/H101">Best practice is to favor native HTML5 elements</a> first before adding ARIA landmark roles.
 That's ARIA’s primary guideline.

 Accessibility experts like Eric Bailey have highlighted <a hreflang="en" href="https://www.smashingmagazine.com/2025/06/what-i-wish-someone-told-me-aria/">the pitfalls of overusing ARIA</a> in contexts where native semantic HTML is enough.
 Heydon Pickering's <a hreflang="en" href="https://heydonworks.com/article/pride-shame-and-accessibility/">twelve principles of web accessibility</a> also emphasize the critical role semantic structure and landmarks play in accessible navigation.

-In 2025, the adoption of ARIA landmarks has increased slightly, led by the growing use of the native `<main>` element, now at 47%, up 3% from 2024.
-This progress reflects better compliance with semantic HTML and more robust page structure for users relying on assistive tools.

-Screen reader users often navigate via "rotors" or landmark menus to jump between these page regions.
-Skip links pointing to landmarks improve usability by allowing immediate access to core content.
-They circumvent repeated navigation blocks or banners.
-We discuss Skip links in a later section.

 <figure>
   <table>